Julie Dawn Cole: After Willy Wonka

+Career Change, Memoirs, and Willy Wonka

 After qualifying in 1998 as a fitness instructor, she worked in the 2000s on various projects, including the 2005 ITV series Fat Families as fitness advisor to one of the title families.
+Additionally, Cole trained as a psychotherapist and started practicing in 2007.

+Returning to Willy Wonka, in 2004, Cole guest-starred in a Melbourne Comedy Festival show, Willy Wonka Explained (The Search for Veruca Salt).
+This led to Cole co-starring in the 2010 Edinburgh Fringe show, Willy Wonka Revisited: The Veruca Salt Sessions, where she plays a semifictional version of herself discussing Veruca, life, and obsessive fans with her unseen therapist, while her co-star plays an Australian fan describing his obsession with Veruca to his unseen therapist.

 In 2006, she was seen on the soap opera Emmerdale.

-In 2004, Cole guest-starred in a Melbourne Comedy Festival show, Willy Wonka Explained (The Search for Veruca Salt).
-This led to Cole co-starring in the 2010 Edinburgh Fringe show, Willy Wonka Revisited: The Veruca Salt Sessions, where she plays a semi-fictional version of herself discussing Veruca, life, and obsessive fans with her unseen therapist, while her co-star plays an Australian fan describing his obsession with Veruca to his unseen therapist.

 In 2016, Cole released the book I Want It Now!, a memoir about her time filming Willy Wonka.

+In 2024, she returned to the Edinburgh Fringe with a role in Willy’s Candy Spectacular, a musical based on the infamous Willy’s Chocolate Experience.

 Personal life

 Cole met actor Nick Wilton in 1988, at the revival of the Whitehall farce Dry Rot.
-They married in 1991 and have two children together; they divorced in 2002.
+They married in 1991 and have two children together.
+They divorced in 2002.
+She has since remarried.